learnercraft/learnercraft.github.io/src/content/docs/blog/2025-05-10-ispeakerreact-development-history.md

 The first supported language was Chinese, thanks to [@wekik](https://github.com/wekik).

-We started with Crowdin, but quickly hit its free-tier limit.
+For translation management, we started with Crowdin, but quickly hit its free-tier limit.
 After applying for the open-source plan, we continued for a while—until Crowdin abruptly suspended our project without notice.
 That was a huge setback.
 (Note to future projects: don't use Crowdin.)

 We then switched to [Weblate ↗](https://weblate.org/), which turned out to be a perfect fit.
 It’s open-source, has generous limits, and integrates smoothly with GitHub.
 While the setup was initially complex, it was worth it in the long run.